Farabi-shafkat/Automatic-Traffic-Sign-Recognition-and-Classification/README.md

 ## Predictions:
-Open up a terminal and execute the following command: ython predict.py --model output/trafficsignnet.model --images gtsrb-german-traffic-sign/Test --examples examples
+Open up a terminal and execute the following command: python predict.py --model output/trafficsignnet.model --images gtsrb-german-traffic-sign/Test --examples examples If you want to test the model on custom images, set the --images argument to the path of the images.
+After testing, the scipt will save randomly chosen examples in the --examples path